NVIDIA/DeepLearningExamples/PyTorch/Classification/ConvNets/resnext101-32x4d/README.md

 ### Results

+#### Training accuracy results

-Our results were obtained by running the applicable training script     in the pytorch-20.12 NGC container.
+Our results were obtained by running the applicable training script the pytorch-20.12 NGC container.

 To achieve these same results, follow the steps in the [Quick Start Guide](#quick-start-guide).

-#### Training accuracy results

 ##### Training accuracy: NVIDIA DGX A100 (8x A100 80GB)